IrvingMeng/MagFace/README.md

 TODO list:

 - [x] add toy examples and release models
-- [x] migrate basic codes from AiBee's codebase
+- [x] migrate basic codes from the private codebase
 - [ ] add presentation (after the ddl for iccv2021)
 - [ ] test the basic codes
 - [ ] extend the idea to CosFace